pinterest/thriftcheck/README.md

 This check reports an error if a field's ID is negative.

+### `field.id.zero`

+This check reports an error if a field's ID is zero, which is generally unsupported by the Apache Thrift compiler.
+This is distinct from the `field.id.negative` check given the existence of the `--allow-neg-keys` Apache Thrift compiler option.

 ### `field.optional`

 This check warns if a field isn't declared as "optional", which is considered